HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

     open cover of $B$ and a local witness $y$ on each element of the cover.
 But it's entirely possible for these witnesses to not glue into a global witness!

+[^17]:
+    This realization has probably been made by many people, but it was added to the nlab by Mike Shulman.